tonaljs/tonal/docs/DOCUMENTATION.md

-Get a comparator function to sort a collection of pitch classes
+Get a comparator function to sort a collection of pitch classes by fifths

 __Arguments:__